 Behavioural Assessment Tools

-There are numerous behavioural assessment systems promoted in New Zealand.
-Many of these are based on the DISC theory, which was developed in the 1920s by Carl Jung.
-Jung described people based on four characteristics: Dominance (D), Intuition (I), Steadiness (S) and Compliance (C).
+Many organisations in New Zealand promote behavioural assessment systems.
+Most of these systems build on the DISC theory that Carl Jung developed in the 1920s.
+Jung described people using four characteristics: Dominance (D), Intuition (I), Steadiness (S) and Compliance (C).

 Conducting Behavioural Assessments